-To learn more about sensory grounding, check out Episode 12: Sensory Grounding from our podcast, We Believe You: Advocacy, Resources, and Healing around Interpersonal Trauma.
+To learn more about sensory grounding, check out Season 2, Episode 6: Sensory Grounding from our podcast, We Believe You: Advocacy, Resources, and Healing around Interpersonal Trauma.

-To listen to more episodes, check out We Believe You: Advocacy, Resources, and Healing around Interpersonal Trauma on SoundCloud.
+To listen to more episodes, check out We Believe You: Advocacy, Resources, and Healing around Interpersonal Trauma on Spotify.

 Creating a plan for your emotional and mental health can be helpful when taking care of yourself.
 Emotional safety plans help you navigate what to do in times of emotional escalation such as triggers, flashbacks, nightmares, or negative self-thoughts.
 An advocate at the WGAC can also help you with your plan.

 If you are concerned about your physical safety, a physical safety plan worksheet is available here.

 Sleep Pillow:(free) Sounds provides over 70 natural sounds, a sleep timer, and alarm clock display.

 - Recolor: (free) Recolor offers an opportunity to channel anxiety into satisfying, creative accomplishment and is the perfect way to step back from the stress of everyday life.
 Recolor features over 1000 unique coloring pictures and introduces new pictures EVERY DAY.
 The fresh and harmonic color palettes are designed for stress relieving coloring.